 Test your smoke alarms every month so that you know they are working and your child is familiar with the sound.
 You should have a smoke alarm on each floor of your home near the sleeping areas and inside each bedroom.
-Hear the beep where you sleep.

 Sleep with bedroom doors closed.
 This helps to keep smoke out in case there is a fire.